ibm-cloud-docs/Backup/configure-simple-file-backup.md

     3. Add a password hint.
     4. Click **Configure automatically**.

-- If you choose to configure the {{site.data.keyword.backup_notm}} agent manually, the automatic settings are ignored, and you can specify the folders and files to be retained with a retention scheme of your choice.
+- If you choose to configure the {{site.data.keyword.backup_notm}} agent manually, the automatic settings are ignored.
+Then, you can specify the folders and files to be retained with a retention scheme of your choice.

     1. In the navigation, click **Computers**, then the expansion arrow to display the information of the selected server.
     2. Click **Configure Manually**.
 The vault settings page loads.